moyano83/Designing-Data-Intensive-Applications/README.md

 together, to parse the binary data, you go through the fields in the order that they appear in the schema and use the schema to tell you the datatype of each field (schema mismatch would result in invalid data read).

-##### The writer’s schema and the reader’s schema
+##### The writer's schema and the reader's schema
 With Avro, when an application wants to encode some data, it encodes the data using whatever version of the schema it knows about, which might be compiled into the application.
-This is known as the writer’s schema.
+This is known as the writer's schema.
 On data decoding, it needs the data to be in some schema, known as reader's schema, which don't have to be the same than the writer's schema (but needs to be compatible).
-The Avro library resolves the differences by looking at the writer’s schema and the reader’s schema side by side and translating the data from the writer’s schema into the reader’s schema.
+The Avro library resolves the differences by looking at the writer's schema and the reader's schema side by side and translating the data from the writer's schema into the reader's schema.

 ##### Schema evolution rules
 You may only add or remove a field that has a default value.
 In Avro, if you want to allow a field to be null, you have to use a _union type_: _union { null, long, string } field_; indicates that _field_ can be a number, or a string, or null.
 Changing the datatype of a field is possible, provided that Avro can convert the type.

-##### But what is the writer’s schema?
+##### But what is the writer's schema?
 The schema of an Avro file can't be included in every record, therefore:

     * Large file with lots of records: Usually the schema is at the beginning of the file.
 Avro specifies a file format (object container file) to do this
-    * Database with individually written records: different records may be written at different points in time using different writer’s schemas.
+    * Database with individually written records: different records may be written at different points in time using different writer's schemas.
 A version number indicating the schema is included at the beginning of each record
     * Sending records over a network connection: Two endpoints in a communication can negotiate the schema version on connection setup (like in the Avro RPC protocol)